 Vikings in Ireland

 The Vikings founded the cities of Dublin, Waterford, Cork, Limerick, among others.
 If you are Irish, it is VERY likely you have Viking in you.
-Interestingly, there are some who theorise that the iconic Irish red hair was a Norse import rather than a Celtic one, although without proper genetic testing it is just an unproven theory.
+Interestingly, there are some who theorize that the iconic Irish red hair was a Norse import rather than a Celtic one, although without proper genetic testing it is just an unproven theory.
 Ireland struggled for many years to rid themselves of the Vikings.
 Notably, the high kings of Leinster such as Muiredach Mac Ruadrach swore specific oaths to the church to help push back against the pagan invasion.
 In 847, the Irish scored several critical victories across the island which effectively expelled most of the Norse settlers from their lands, but fewer than two decades later they returned.
 Viking settlements in Ireland played the game of politics well, and over the course of the next century and a half, they established themselves firmly in Irish lands and the Irish gene pool.

 Vikings in France